CsabaDu/CsabaDu.DynamicTestData/README.md

 ---
 #### **Changed**

-- Classes muved from `DynamicDataSources` namespace to new `DynamicDataRowSources` namespace:
+- Classes moved from `DynamicDataSources` namespace to new `DynamicDataRowSources` namespace:

   - `DynamicDataRowSource<TDataRowHolder, TRow>`
   - `DynamicDataRowSource<TRow>`